chtwilfer/chtwilfer/README.md

 - 💬 Ask me about Azure, Azure Stack, Azure Arc & NetApp Cloud Services.
 - 🔭 If you want to know more about Cloud Strategy or Hybrid Cloud Transformation, feel free to contact me.

-I'm currently looking for a business & network contacts!
+I'm currently looking for a business & network contacts 👯!

 ### 🗺 Location
 I hometown is in the north of Germany.
 Near the Netherlands and the North Sea.